xentoshi/chilizsuperfans/README.md

-# SuperFans - Your Gateway to Verifiable Work Credentials on the Blockchai
+# SuperFans - Connect with your superfans